- esomeprazole magnesium trihydrate

 The parameters below reflect mainly the pharmacokinetics in individuals with a functional CYP2C19 enzyme, extensive metabolisers.

 Total plasma clearance is about 17 l/h after a single dose and about 9 l/h after repeated administration.
 The plasma elimination half-life is about 1.3 hours after repeated once-daily dosing.
 Esomeprazole is completely eliminated from plasma between doses with no tendency for accumulation during once-daily administration.
 The major metabolites of esomeprazole have no effect on gastric acid secretion.
 Almost 80% of an oral dose of esomeprazole is excreted as metabolites in the urine, the remainder in the faeces.
-Less than 1% of the parent drug is found in urine.
+Less than 1% of the parent compound is found in urine.

 The pharmacokinetics of esomeprazole has been studied in doses up to 40 mg b.i.d.
 The area under the plasma concentration-time curve increases with repeated administration of esomeprazole.
 This increase is dose-dependent and results in a more than dose proportional increase in AUC after repeated administration.
 This time and dose-dependency is due to a decrease of first pass metabolism and systemic clearance probably caused by an inhibition of the CYP2C19 enzyme by esomeprazole and/or its sulphone metabolite.